 Lander Road Primary School Curriculum Overview

-Our school curriculum meets all the requirements of the National Curriculum 2014.
+Our school curriculum exceeds all the requirements of the National Curriculum 2014.
 We also provide many and varied opportunities to broaden and enrich the curriculum for our pupils through activities both within and beyond the school day.

 Intent